 Elections will be held from April 2 at 8 p.m. to April 5 at 8 p.m.
-A runoff election will be held from April 8 at 8 p.m. to April 9 at 8 p.m. if necessary.
+Runoff elections will be held from April 8 at 8 p.m. to April 9 at 8 p.m. if necessary.

 Campaigning will be limited to digital forms.
 Reach out to [email protected] with any questions or concerns.
-Look soon for the first online ballot, which will be emailed on Monday at 8:00 pm.
+Online ballots were emailed to students on April 2.

 Hi, my name is Lori Steffel and I’m running for President of SGA.
 I’ve spent the past year as Vice President, dedicating my time to campus-wide initiatives in an effort to support all students.
 We’ve introduced free printing and free menstrual products, we’ve developed stronger ties to the international student community, and we’ve built a lot of momentum within SGA.
 But there’s still so much left to be done.
 Mikko and I have many goals for the coming year, most of which are encompassed by three underlying principles: developing important resources for Emory students, connecting with communities on campus, and continuing to create a cohesive governance structure.
 We firmly believe that a commitment to these principles will enable an effective and impactful SGA.
 Visit our platform at lorimikko.com or reach out to us to learn more about what we have in store for the year.
 Thank you.